alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-radioactive-substances.markdown

 ##Taking radioactive substances out of the UK temporarily

-You still need to get an export licence to take something that’s on the consolidated military list out of the country temporarily.
+You still need to get an export licence to take a radioactive substance out of the country temporarily.

 Use the [SPIRE system](https://www.spire.bis.gov.uk/spire/fox/espire/LOGIN/login) to apply for a temporary export licence.

-## Trafficking and brokering
+## Trafficking and brokering radioactive substances

-You must have a trade control licence if you or your company is involved in trafficking or brokering anything that appears on the consolidated military list.
+You must have a trade control licence if you or your company is involved in trafficking or brokering anything that appears on the consolidated list.

 Trafficking and brokering can include anything that helps to transfer items from one country to another.
 For example: